Residency Documentation

 Private high school

-A private or parochial school in Texas.
+A private, parochial, or home school in Texas.

 Public technical institute